to the University of North Florida's ASL/English Interpreting Undergraduate Program.

 standards.
 The B.S. degree awarded by our program is in compliance with the

-university’s SACS accreditation, and students who receive this degree are fully
+university’s SACS accreditation, and students who receive this degree with either concentration are fully

 qualified to pursue advanced master-level and doctoral degrees.

 Students who are admitted to this program should have daily access to